-We're delighted to announce that Edinburgh Printmakers will be taking part in the City of Edinburgh Council's Edinburgh900 celebrations!
+We're delighted to announce that Edinburgh Printmakers is taking part in the City of Edinburgh Council's Edinburgh900 celebrations.

 Between August 2024 and August 2025, we will collect 900 diverse stories with in-person activities and events reflecting on the built, social and intangible heritage of Fountainbridge and neighbouring areas including Gorgie and Dalry.
 This unique collection of stories will then be used to inspire a final visual arts project: commissioning an artist printmaker to produce a print edition, providing a visual representation for many diverse voices.
 This handmade fine art print edition will be displayed in the Rear Window Gallery in August 2025.
 All 900 Stories contributors will be invited to attend the exhibition.